 The pine bolete (Boletus pinophilus) is one of several types of boletus, all of which are equal in taste and potential uses.
 The majority of mushroom pickers usually do not differentiate between porcini mushroom species, but consider all of them as one species.

-Pine boletes are not as common as the common cep but can be found throughout all of the Northern countries.
+Pine boletes are not as common as the common porcini but can be found throughout most central and Northern European countries.